2024 Hualien earthquake: Tsunami

 A tsunami was triggered by the earthquake, with a maximum height of 1 m in parts of Hualien City.
 A 0.5 m wave was observed in Chenggong, Taitung, while an 82 cm surge was recorded in Wushi Harbor.
 The CWA issued an alert advising residents to evacuate to higher ground.
 The Ministry of Natural Resources of the People's Republic of China issued a second-highest level orange tsunami alert, warning of potential localized waves that could cause significant damage in affected coastal areas.

 In the Philippines, evacuations were ordered by the National Disaster Risk Reduction and Management Council in the provinces of Batanes, Cagayan, Isabela and Ilocos Norte following a warning by the Philippine Institute of Volcanology and Seismology (PHIVOLCS).
 An advisory was issued to 23 provinces for "high tsunami waves" measuring 3 m, which was later reduced to 30 cm.
-At 10:03 (PST), the Pacific Tsunami Warning Center said "the tsunami threat has now largely passed", prompting PHIVOLCS to cancel the tsunami warning.
+At 10:03 (NST), the Pacific Tsunami Warning Center said "the tsunami threat has now largely passed", prompting PHIVOLCS to cancel the tsunami warning.

 The Japan Meteorological Agency issued a tsunami warning for Okinawa Prefecture and as waves of 3 m were expected, which was later downgraded to a "tsunami advisory".
 A 30 cm wave was observed at Yonaguni about 15 minutes after the earthquake.
 Waves were also expected along the Miyako and Yaeyama Islands, with 20 cm-waves reaching the islands of Miyako-jima and Ishigaki.
 The tsunami warning was the first to be issued in Okinawa Prefecture since the 2011 Tōhoku earthquake and tsunami, while the tsunami was the first to strike the area since 1998.
 These warnings prompted flight suspensions in Okinawa and Kagoshima Prefectures; evacuations to the third floors were held at Naha Airport and Miyako Airport.
 The Japan Self-Defense Forces ordered its air assets at Naha Air Base to fly out or be moved to secure hangars or higher ground to prevent its possible destruction.
 China's Tsunami Warning Centre, which is under the Ministry of Natural Resources, issued its highest alert level at level 1, or red.